confluentinc/flink-ai-examples/demos/AI Functions/sentiment_analysis.md

   );
 ```

-5. Then create the sentiment_analysis model with of Flink.
+5. Then create the sentiment_analysis model within Flink.
 In this model we give the connection information as well as the task and system prompt we want to use it for.

 ```
 CREATE MODEL sentiment_analysis